-When I went full-time in my tarot business in 2015, I was scared.
+When I launched my tarot business in 2015, I was excited.

 And really, really determined.
 So determined, in fact, that I deleted my resume to send a message to the universe (and myself) just how serious I was about making this business work.